Slovenia is part of the European Research Area (ERA) and supports open science as chartered by the European Commission.

 Data on Slovenian researchers, organisations, research groups, projects, and programmes are available via the Slovenian Current Research Information System SICRIS (personal bibliographies of researchers are also used for research evaluation).

 Research libraries can offer support to researchers regarding open access to publications and research data and in building and managing certain open science infrastructures.

-Regarding open access to articles, researchers comply with Article 29.2 of the H2020 grant agreement by depositing into one of the Slovenian OpenAIRE compatible repositories.
+Regarding open access to articles, researchers comply with Article 29.2 of the H2020 grant agreement by depositing peer-reviewed publications into the Slovenian OpenAIRE compatible repositories.

 Information on open access in Slovenian language is available through the national Open Access Slovenia portal.

-The Open Science Slovenia portal harvests metadata from Slovenian repositories and other archives for scientific publications and research data which enables joint display and federated search at the portal.
+The Open Science Slovenia portal harvests metadata from Slovenian repositories and other archives for scientific publications and research data which enables federated search at the portal.